 As the winter nights draw in, it’s really important for both you and your dog to be safe and seen on the roads.
 We recommend walking your dog in the day but if that isn’t possible there are lots of ways you can stay safe by using bright LED collars, hi-visibility coats and taking a torch out on your evening adventures.

 Does your dog feel the cold?
-Find out how to size them up for a winter coat and why winter boots might for sensitive paws.
+Find out about winter coats and keeping paws safe.

 All this wet and cold weather can mean that your cat would prefer to stay inside as much as possible.
 If you’re worried your cat isn’t as active as usual, try encouraging them to play with some cat-friendly toys.
 It will help keep them in shape over winter and it’s a great way for you to bond with them, too.
 Read more about the toys we recommend to keep cats active.